International Art Song Contest has been discontinued

 Dawn Upshaw's version was so very fine, even tho the earlier (1950's?) version of the same song was quite good too.
 Lots of galloping 6/8 teutonic rhythms in the songs today.
 K.C.
 (Honolulu)

 I absolutely love the interviews you have been doing and airing lately!
 So amazing to hear an interview with Christa Ludwig!
 I can't wait to hear the rest of it next week.
 Plus the recordings of her you aired were great. -A.V.
 (Hilo) Herr Hickling, vielen, vielen Dank!
 Ich habe zugehoert und mich sehr gefreut, besonders ueber "Kennst du das Land, wo die Zitronen bluehn....".
 [Mr. Hickling, many, many thanks!
 I listened (to the Goethe birthday tribute) and was very happy, especially with "Do you know the land, where the citrus blooms..."].
 N. S., Honolulu

 During the Reynaldo Hahn broadcast: I am listening to your show right now-- I have never heard it before, and this music is changing my life!
 I want to not only thank you but ask if I may: how might I get a song list for this show?
 I would love to purchase some of these amazing, heart-lifting and lovely songs.
 What a perfect accompaniment to the Perseid Meteor Shower tonight!
 Mahalo!!! -G.B.

 I enjoyed your Alto Rhapsody program, especially the renditions by the singers Ludwig and Fassbaender, and of course Marian Anderson.
 D.H.
 (Honolulu)

-There were many comments on the Art Song Contest edition of Singing and other Sins:
+There were many comments on the International Art Song Contest edition of Singing and other Sins: